Barriers to Complexity-Theoretic Proofs that "AGI" Using Machine Learning is Impossible: Fundamental Barriers to Intractability Results for AGI

 It is sufficient to show that the reduction does not work to point out that the $\mathcal{D}$ on p.
 22 is arbitrary but denotes a particular structured distribution in the context of the informal AI-by-Learning problem.
 This issue is not easily fixed.

-However, we believe that it is conceptually possible to try to reduce known hard problems to the informal version AI-by-Learning (though it would of course end up not being actually possible if AI-by-Learning is not NP-hard).
+However, we believe that it is conceptually possible to try to reduce known hard problems to the version AI-by-Learning that works on genuine situation-behaviour tuples (though it would of course end up not being actually possible if AI-by-Learning is not NP-hard).
 We see two main challenges to that project that were not addressed in the paper.